-Despite a challenging economy, OHSU's totally economic impact grew 77 percent over the last five years.
+- OHSU's total economic impact grew 77 percent over the previous five years.

 - OHSU supports 33,685 jobs, both at OHSU and in the community.

-- Without OHSU, economic output in Oregon would decrease by $2.4 billion.
-OHSU's absence would cause many students to seek their education elsewhere, research grants would go to academic health centers in other states, and patients with the most complex health care issues likely would forgo optimal care or go to medical centers out of state.
+- Without OHSU, economic output in Oregon would fall by $2.4 billion.
+Students would seek education elsewhere, research grants would go to other academic health centers, and patients with the most complex conditions would go out of state or forgo advanced care.